 The reason why we’re all dreaming to move away is that for 2 million years, we and our ancestors were nomads.
 Traveling is in our blood, the thirst for adventure is in our genes.

 As Chris Ryan outlines in “Civilized to Death”, we weren’t born to enter numbers in Excel all day every day.

 The world was an unknown place ready to be explored.
 And explored it we did.

 It’s obvious that this heritage still lives inside us.

 After all, we only became sedentary 15 000 years ago – a drop of time in the ocean of evolution.

 The will to move away is a normal feeling.

 I must warn you though.
 While the colors may look brighter at the beginning of the experience, you will soon realize that all places on earth are the same.

-Everyone works Monday to Friday, gets drunk on Friday night, fails to get laid on Saturday night, sleeps on Sunday morning, and starts all over again on Monday.
+Everyone works Monday to Friday, gets drunk on Friday, fails to get laid on Saturday, sleeps on Sunday, and starts all over again on Monday.

 This is why you want to make sure that the reasons for moving away are the right ones.